-The Compensation Committee of the Board of Directors, which is comprised of non-employee directors, is responsible for establishing and administering the policies governing the compensation of Celldex's employees, including salary, bonus and stock option grants.
+The Compensation Committee of the Board of Directors, which is comprised of independent, non-employee directors, is responsible for establishing and administering the policies governing the compensation of our employees, including salary, bonus and stock option grants.
 The policy of the Compensation Committee is to compensate our employees with competitive salaries based on their level of experience and job performance.
-All permanent employees, including executive officers, are eligible for annual bonus awards based on achievement of Celldex's strategic corporate goals, and participation in our stock option program.
-The bonus awards and stock option grants are made in accordance with the Celldex Performance Incentive Plan and 2008 Stock Option and Incentive Plan.
-The Compensation Committee is also responsible for the administration of our 2004 Employee Stock Purchase Plan, in which employees participate on a voluntary basis
+All permanent employees, including executive officers, are eligible for annual bonus awards based on achievement of our strategic corporate goals and participation in our stock option program.
+The stock option grants are made in accordance with our 2008 Stock Option and Incentive Plan, as amended (the "2008 Plan").
+The Compensation Committee is also responsible for the administration of our 2004 Employee Stock Purchase Plan, as amended (the "2004 Plan"), in which employees participate on a voluntary basis.

-Our compensation committee has designed our overall executive compensation program to achieve the following objectives:
+Our Compensation Committee has designed our overall executive compensation program to achieve the following objectives:

-- attract and retain talented and experienced executives - motivate and reward executives whose knowledge, skills and performance are critical to our success - provide a competitive compensation package that aligns the interests of our executive officers and stockholders by including a significant variable component which is weighted heavily towards performance-based rewards, based upon achievement of pre-determined goals - ensure fairness among the executive management team by recognizing the contributions each executive makes to our success - foster a shared commitment among executives by aligning Celldex's and their individual goals, and - compensate our executives to manage our business to meet our near-term and long-term objectives believes that a substantial percentage of the compensation of our executive officers should be performance based.
-The Compensation Committee uses its judgment and experience and the recommendations of the chief executive officer (except for his own compensation) to determine the appropriate mix of compensation for each individual.
+attract and retain talented and experienced executives;

+- motivate and reward executives whose knowledge, skills and performance are critical to our success; - provide a competitive compensation package that aligns the interests of our executive officers and stockholders by including a significant variable component which is weighted heavily towards performance-based rewards, based upon achievement of pre-determined goals; - ensure fairness among the executive management team by recognizing the contributions each executive makes to our success; - foster a shared commitment among executives by aligning our and their individual goals; and - compensate our executives to manage our business to meet our near-term and long-term objectives.

 We use a mix of short-term compensation (base salaries and cash incentive bonuses) and long-term compensation (equity incentive compensation) to provide a total compensation structure that is designed to achieve these objectives.
 We determine the percentage mix of compensation structures that we think is appropriate for each of our executive officers.
-In general, the Compensation Committee
+In general, the Compensation Committee believes that a substantial percentage of the compensation of our executive officers should be performance based.
+The Compensation Committee uses its judgment and experience and the recommendations of the chief executive officer (except for his own compensation) to determine the appropriate mix of compensation for each individual.